 A manifesto for systems thinkers

-You've been thinking about systems wrong your entire career.
+You've been thinking about systems wrong your

 There's a hidden network that connects everything in your organization.
 Medicine ignored it for centuries.
 Your company is ignoring it right now.